tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM BigFix

 IBM BigFix helps reduce the time, cost and risk of managing virtually any mix of endpoints leveraging out-of-the-box automation scripts.
 It streamlines asset discovery, software distribution, and power management.
 It also provides the critical capability to manage and secure servers–whether they’re physical, virtual or remotely located.
+Use the IBM BigFix plug-in to start BigFix actions from IBM UrbanCode Deploy processes.

 ---